ietf-gitwg/using-github/draft-ietf-git-using-github.md

 If permitted, GitHub will be used for technical discussion and decisions, especially during early stages of development of a document.
-Any decisions are confirmed through review, and ultimately, through Working Group Last Call (see Section 7.4 of {{!RFC2418}}).
+Any decisions are confirmed through review within the Working Group, and ultimately, through Working Group Last Call; see Section 7.4 of {{!RFC2418}}.

 The use of issues and labels has been effective in managing contentious issues.
 Explicitly labeling closed issues to identify those with formal